Na'vi River Journey

 Na'vi River Journey is a dark ride attraction at Disney's Animal Kingdom's Pandora – The World of Avatar.
 The ride takes guests through the Kasvapan River of Pandora from the 2009 film Avatar, showcasing native animals and bioluminescent flora, with inclusion of complex Audio-Animatronics.

-The Na'vi Shaman animatronic seen towards the end of the ride is the most advanced animatronic ever created by Walt Disney Imagineering, boasting incredibly-realistic movement.
+The Na'vi Shaman seen towards the end of the ride is the most advanced Audio-Animatronics figure ever designed by Walt Disney Imagineering.

 Summary

 Queue

 The exterior queue winds through the exotic landscape of Pandora before leading into a covered queue which looks to have been constructed by the Na’vi and is filled with totems, signs describing the animals guests will encounter during the boat ride, and some woven artistic pieces.

 Ride

 Boarding a hand-woven reed boat provided by Alpha Centauri Expeditions, guests journey down the Kaspavan River into the colorful bioluminiscent rainforest.
 After a Na'vi scout greets guests on the shore, the boat passes by viperwolves, hexapedes, woodsprites, panopyra, and fan lizards.
 After passing under leaves that creatures above are hopping between, the boats come across a Na'vi tribe and their direhorses walking to a ceremonial site.
-Passing by a waterfall, guests see the Shaman of Songs leading the Na'vi into a musical celebration of their bond with Ewya.
+Passing by a waterfall, guests see the Shaman of Songs leading the Na'vi into a musical celebration of their bond with Eywa.
 After this encounter, the boats enter a cave with various offerings and return to the loading docks.